WesProL/wesprol-compiler/README.md

 ## What is WesProL?

-An amalgamation of Go, Rust, C#, JS, and PHP syntax.
+An amalgamation of Go, Rust, C#, JS, and PHP syntax, maybe some Zig added for flavour.

 This ~~is~~ will be a compiler targeting C as its back-end.
 The bootstrapping process will be done entirely in PHP, for personal reasons.